Do you ever have days when you’re so busy you barely have time to pee, much less make time for God?

 How much time do you spend:

 - On Facebook, Instagram, Pinterest or other social sites?

 - Talking or scrolling mindlessly on your phone?

 - Driving your kids around to various activities?

 - Reading other books or magazines?

-Not saying that you can never do these things — you can and should do at least most of them at some point — but if you have two hours a night to watch TV and none to read your Bible, something is wrong.
+Not saying that you can never do these things — you can and should do at least most of them at some point — but if you are setting aside two hours a night to watch TV but you aren’t making time for God, something is wrong.

 4. Surround Yourself with Godly Influences